tanayseven/tanayseven/README.md

 ### Hi there 👋

-📍 I'm currently in Oxford, 🇬🇧

-📍 I'm natively from Goa, 🇮🇳
+📍 I'm currently in Goa, 🇮🇳

 🔨 Working on the app [SKIM](https://github.com/tanayseven/skim)